U.S. foundation launches with $125 mln from business leaders to combat anti-Asian hate

 An Atlanta-area mass shooting in March, which included six women of Asian descent among the eight victims, further galvanized national advocates.

-The organization's board includes Joseph Bae, co-president of private equity firm KKR & Co (KKR.N); Peng Zhao, CEO of Citadel LLC's market-making division Citadel Securities; Sheila Lirio Marcelo, founder of Care.com (IAC.O); Jonathan Greenblatt, CEO of the Anti-Defamation League; and Sonal Shah, a former Obama administration official who will serve as the foundation's president.
+The organization’s board includes Joseph Bae, co-president of private equity firm KKR & Co; Peng Zhao, CEO of Citadel LLC’s market-making division Citadel Securities; Sheila Lirio Marcelo, founder of Care.com; Jonathan Greenblatt, CEO of the Anti-Defamation League; and Sonal Shah, a former Obama administration official who will serve as the foundation’s president.

 The group will support organizations that combat hate; help create school curricula that reflect the AAPI community’s historical contribution to the United States; finance efforts in the arts, film and media to ensure the Asian-American experience is included; and invest in data-driven research to produce better policymaking and advocacy.